Particle-number fluctuations near the critical point of nuclear matter: Introduction

 \section{Introduction}

 \l{sec-introd}

-Many works were devoted for study of the properties of nuclear systems with strongly interacting particles; see, e.g., Refs.~\cite{bethe,migdal,MS69,BD72,RS80,BG85,BHR03,KS20}.
+Many works have been devoted to studying the properties of nuclear systems with strongly interacting particles; see, e.g., Refs.~\cite{bethe,migdal,MS69,BD72,RS80,BG85,BHR03,KS20}.
 Realistic versions of the nuclear matter equation of state include both attractive and repulsive forces between particles.
-Thermodynamical behavior of this matter leads to the liquid-gas first-order phase transition which ends at the critical point; see Refs.~\cite{LLv5,huang,AB00}, especially with emphasizing a finiteness of nuclear systems in the multifragmetation reactions in Refs.~\cite{AB08,AB10}.
-Experimentally, a presence of the liquid-gas phase transition in nuclear matter was reported and then analyzed in numerous papers (see, e.g., Refs.~\cite{ex-1,ex-2,ex-3,ex-4,ex-5,ex-5a,ex-6,AB08,AB10}).
+Thermodynamical behavior of this matter leads to the liquid-gas first-order phase transition which ends at the critical point; see Refs.~\cite{LLv5,huang,AB00} and, for special emphasis on finiteness of nuclear systems in multifragmetation reactions, Refs.~\cite{AB08,AB10}.
+Experimentally, the presence of the liquid-gas phase transition in nuclear matter was reported and then analyzed in numerous papers (see, e.g., Refs.~\cite{ex-1,ex-2,ex-3,ex-4,ex-5,ex-5a,ex-6,AB08,AB10}).
 Critical points in different systems of nuclear matter were studied in many theoretical works; see, e.g., recent Refs.~\cite{vova,satarov,roma1}.
 These works, which are mainly based on the proposed van der Waals (vdW) and effective Skyrme local density (SLD) approaches for the equation of state accounting for quantum statistics (QvdW and QSLD) \cite{marik,vova}, were used to describe the properties of nuclear matter.
-Also, extensions for many component systems, and applications to the fluctuation calculations (see, e.g., Refs.~\cite{roma,satarov1,roma2,oleh20,St21-1,St21-2,Kuzn21}) were suggested for different thermodynamical averages \cite{TR38,RJ58,LLv5,TK66,KG67,IA71,BR75,AC90,An87,Sa99,ZR88,ZM02,KW04,AB10}.
+Also, extensions for many-component systems, and applications to the fluctuation calculations (see, e.g., Refs.~\cite{roma,satarov1,roma2,oleh20,St21-1,St21-2,Kuzn21}) were suggested for different thermodynamical averages \cite{TR38,RJ58,LLv5,TK66,KG67,IA71,BR75,AC90,An87,Sa99,ZR88,ZM02,KW04,AB10}.